Wandalen/wTesting/doc/version.eng/tutorial/Verbosity.md

 </details>

 When command contains `verbosity:1` option, the console displays one line with an indication of how and for what time the test was passed or failed.
-If the utility would test the suites test group, the output would contain one line with the total result.
+If the utility would test the test suites group, the output would contain one line with the total result.

-Increase the verbal level to `4`.
+Increase the level of detail to `4`.
 To do this, run the command `tst Join.test.js v:4` with the shortened form of the option.
 Compare the result with the output shown below.

 <details>
   <summary><u>Command output <code>tst Join.test.js v:4</code></u></summary>